 Let’s face it: if you’re running a hospital operating room or an ASC, delays and cancellations are going to happen.
 There may have been a scheduling error or perhaps a mix-up with surgical equipment.
 You might be missing vital paperwork.
 The patient may be unsure about the procedure.
 Maybe they simply forgot about their appointment.
 Or perhaps they, or the surgeon, may have just tested positive for Covid.
+For more insights on the ideal time to use surgical scheduling software, and tips to ensure the best ROI, check out this guide.

 Whatever the cause, delays and cancellations are costly, both for your service and your patients.